Reviews

 Which cloud storage is best for Windows users?

 OneDrive is built into Windows 10 and 11 and often starts backing up folders automatically.
-The Microsoft 365 Personal plan at $6.99/month bundles 1TB of OneDrive storage with full Word, Excel, PowerPoint, and Outlook — the best value for any Windows user.
+The Microsoft 365 Personal plan at $6.99/month bundles 1TB of OneDrive storage with full Word, Excel, PowerPoint, and Outlook, making it the best value for any Windows user.
+Add Backblaze if you want true full-computer backup.

 Which cloud storage is best for iPhone and Mac users?

 iCloud is the most seamless option for Apple users.
-It automatically backs up your iPhone, syncs your Desktop and Documents on Mac, and integrates with every Apple app.
-For extra privacy, go to Settings → Apple ID → iCloud → Advanced Data Protection and enable it.
-This turns on end-to-end encryption for iCloud Drive, Photos, and Notes.
+It backs up your iPhone, syncs your Desktop and Documents on Mac, and integrates with every Apple app.
+For extra privacy, go to Settings, tap your name, then iCloud, then Advanced Data Protection and enable it to turn on end-to-end encryption for iCloud Drive, Photos, and Notes.

 What is the difference between cloud storage and cloud backup?

-Cloud storage (Google Drive, Dropbox, OneDrive) syncs your chosen files across devices — you pick what goes in.
-Delete a file and it deletes everywhere.
-Cloud backup (Backblaze, IDrive, Jottacloud) automatically copies everything on your device and retains deleted files for weeks or months.
-For real data protection, use both.
+Cloud storage (Google Drive, Dropbox, OneDrive) syncs files you choose across devices, so deleting a file removes it everywhere.
+Cloud backup (Backblaze, IDrive, Jottacloud) automatically copies everything on your device and retains deleted files for weeks or months for disaster recovery.
+For real protection, use both: storage for daily access, backup as your safety net.

 Is cloud storage safe for sensitive files?

 It depends on the provider.
-Zero-knowledge services like Proton Drive, Sync.com, and pCloud Crypto encrypt files on your device before upload — even the provider cannot read them.
-Standard services (Google Drive, Dropbox, OneDrive) hold the encryption key, meaning they could technically access your data.
-For medical, legal, or financial files — always use zero-knowledge.
+Zero-knowledge services like Proton Drive, Sync.com, MEGA, and pCloud Crypto encrypt files on your device before upload, so even the provider cannot read them.
+Standard services such as Google Drive, Dropbox, and OneDrive hold the encryption key and could technically access your data.
+For medical, legal, or financial files, always choose zero-knowledge.

 Are lifetime cloud storage plans worth it?

 For established providers like pCloud (operating since 2013), the math usually works out.
-A 2TB lifetime plan breaks even versus monthly subscriptions in 3–4 years.
-The risk is company closure.
-Always maintain a secondary backup — never rely on a lifetime plan as your only copy of important data.
+A 2TB lifetime plan, often discounted from around $399 during sales, breaks even versus monthly billing in roughly three to four years.
+The main risk is company closure, so always keep a secondary backup and never rely on a lifetime plan as your only copy of important data.